syncfusion-content/windowsforms-docs/WindowsForms/GroupView/Creating-GroupView.md

 ---
 # Creating GroupView

-This section provides a step-by-step procedure to create a GroupView control through designer and through programmatical approach in a .NET application.
+This section provides a step-by-step procedure to create a GroupView control through designer and through programmatic approach in a .NET application.

 ## Through Designer